Peter Hitchens: Political views

 Hitchens describes himself as a Burkean conservative, a social democrat and more recently, a British Gaullist.
 In 2010 Michael Gove, writing in The Times, asserted that, for Hitchens, what is more important than the split between the Left and the Right is "the deeper gulf between the restless progressive and the Christian pessimist."
 Hitchens joined the Conservative Party in 1997 and left in 2003.
 This was when he challenged Michael Portillo for the Conservative nomination in the Kensington and Chelsea seat in 1999.

 In 2025 a profile in the Oxford University student newspaper Cherwell asserted that:

 "Like Edmund Burke, he [Hitchens] possesses an instinctive preference towards ideas and systems which have evolved naturally, over time, from the bottom-up, and he views with suspicion their shiny premanufactured counterparts.
-Thus, common law, imperial measurements, grammar schools, and the first-past-the-post system are always preferable to civil law, metric measurements, comprehensive schools, and proportional representation...
+Thus, common law, imperial measurements, grammar schools, and the first-past-the-post system are always preferable to civil law, metric measurements, comprehensive schools, and proportional representation. [...]
 By ruling out conventional perspectives and accepting that not all progress is good, Hitchens attains a clear-sightedness which more mainstream commentators have missed."

 He has been consistently dismissive of the modern Conservative Party since the 1990s.
 This is because he believes that the party has since abandoned true social conservatism.
 His view is that conservatism should embody a Burkean sense of public duty, conscience, and the rule of law, which he sees as the best guarantee of liberty.
-Furthermore, this view holds a general hostility to hasty reforms and adventurism.
-This was central to his criticism of many policy proposals by the New Labour government, which he viewed as attacks on liberty and facets of a constitutional revolution.
+Furthermore, this view holds a general hostility to hasty constitutional reforms and foreign adventurism.
+This was central to his criticism of many policies of the New Labour government, which he viewed as attacks on liberty and facets of a constitutional revolution.
 He believes the Conservative Party should be a defender of establishment institutions such as the Church of England and the monarchy, but has shifted to social liberalism instead.
 He believes that atheism and cultural liberalism are the causes of the systematic undermining of Christianity.
 Hitchens has written "The left's real interests are moral, cultural, sexual and social.
 They lead to a powerful state.
 This is not because they actively set out to achieve one."
 He also believes that the First World War and the devolution of marriage are the causes of the demise of Christianity in Europe.

 In his book The Cameron Delusion Hitchens argues that in the last few decades, the Conservative Party has become virtually "indistinguishable from Blairite New Labour".
-He thinks the Conservative Party is now just a vehicle for "obtaining office for the sons of gentlemen" and he loathes the party.
+He argues that the Conservative Party's reason for existence is as "a vehicle for obtaining office for the sons of gentlemen" and he loathes the party.
 Hitchens's claim that the "Conservatives are now the main Left-wing party in the country" in his Mail on Sunday column has been met with criticism.